Mobile homes pushed from foundation in Vinton County storms

 It happened along State Route 124, east of Jackson.
 Vinton County EMA officials say this is the only reported damage in the county, aside from calls for high water.

-Stormtracker 13 Meteorologists Spencer Adkins and Bryan Hughes reported the possibility of high winds Wednesday, April 9, 2020, and even broke into programming for two hours into early Thursday morning.
-Radar indications were 70 to 80mph wind speeds.
+StormTracker 13 Meteorologists Spencer Adkins, Bryan Hughes, and Joe Fitzwater reported the possibility of high winds Wednesday, April 9, 2020, and even broke into programming for two hours into early Thursday morning.
+Radar indications were 70 to 80 mph wind speeds.
 Several trees are uprooted while there are shingles and debris across many properties.

-This is a developing story.
-13 News Reporter Shannon Litton will have more on this story on 13 News at Noon and at 5 pm.
+One of the people who lost their home as part of this storm was Faith Thacker.
+On the evening of Wednesday, April 8, 2020, she says she watched an episode of Survivor and went to bed around 9:30 pm.

 For local and breaking news, weather alerts, video and more, download the FREE WOWK 13 News App from the Apple App Store or the Google Play Store.